 5. Manage upwards effectively

 For starters, do follow the old adage of “under-promise and over-deliver”.
 But more than this, really get to the bottom of what your CEO deems is most important, beyond the obvious of hitting income targets.
 You need to influence the rules of the game.
-What could be (objectively speaking) a great year for your department, will not be seen as such if there is a mismatch between goals agreed at the star of the year and those achieved.
+What could be (objectively speaking) a great year for your department, will not be seen as such if there is a mismatch between goals agreed at the start of the year and those achieved.
 Don’t allow yourself to be set up for failure by goals or targets that are not realistic and not suitably resourced.

 6. Fight for investment in fundraising